xmendez/wfuzz/docs/index.rst

 This simple concept allows any input to be injected in any field of an HTTP request, allowing to perform complex web security attacks in different web application components such as: parameters, authentication, forms, directories/files, headers, etc.

-Wfuzz is more than a Web Content Scanner:
+Wfuzz is more than a web content scanner:

 - Wfuzz could help you to secure your web applications by finding and exploiting web application vulnerabilities.
 Wfuzz's web application vulnerability scanner is supported by plugins.
 - Wfuzz is a completely modular framework and makes it easy for even the newest of Python developers to contribute.
 Building plugins is simple and takes little more than a few minutes.
 See the Development Guide for more information.
-- Wfuzz exposes a simple filter language interface to the Previously HTTP requests/responses performed using Wfuzz or other tools, such as Burp.
+- Wfuzz exposes a simple language interface to the previous HTTP requests/responses performed using Wfuzz or other tools, such as Burp.
 This allows you to perform manual and semi-automatic tests with full context and understanding of your actions, without relying on a web application scanner underlying implementation.

 User Guide
 ==================